cucumber/docs/content/10-minute-tutorial.md

 ## Create a Maven project

+In this tutorial, we're using Maven to import external dependencies.
+We start by creating a new Maven project, which will automatically create some of the directories and files we will need.

 To create a new Maven project in IntelliJ:

 1. Click the menu option **File > New > Project**